dphiffer/ccny-web2/week03/README.md

 ### Use `git` to upload your changes

-Go to the repository for your website, something like github.com/dphiffer/dphiffer.github.io (but with your username instead of mine).
+Go to the repository for your website (something like "github.com/dphiffer/dphiffer.github.io," but with your username instead of mine).
 Look for the "Clone URL" on the right hand side of the page.
 Copy that URL, it should begin with `https://`.

 Now use the command line terminal to clone your repository onto your desktop.